Cagrilintide/semaglutide: REDEFINE 2

 In June 2025, results were published in the New England Journal of Medicine on REDEFINE 2, a 68-week, double-blind, Phase III clinical trial enrolling 1,206 participants.
 REDEFINE 2 reported that obese or overweight adult patients with type 2 diabetes lost 13.7% of their weight over 68 weeks with Cagrilintide/semaglutide, compared with 3.1% with placebo.

+REDEFINE 5

+In April 2026, results were published in The Lancet on REDEFINE 5, a 68-week, double-blind, phase 3a clinical trial enrolling 331 participants.
+The study findings report that participants in the CagriSema cohort had an estimated mean bodyweight change of -18.4%, versus -11.7% for participants in the semaglutide cohort.